elixir-lang/elixir-lang.github.com/_posts/2023-09-20-strong-arrows-gradual-typing.markdown

 > Note: for the type-curious readers, set-theoretic types implement [a limited form of bounded quantification *à la* Kernel Fun](http://lucacardelli.name/Papers/OnUnderstanding.pdf).
 In a nutshell, it means we can only compare functions if they have the same bounds.
 For example, our type system states `a -> a when a: integer() or boolean()` is not a subtype of `a -> a when a: integer()`.

 We also get lower bounds for free.
-If intersections allow us to place an upper bound on a type variable, a union is equivalent to a lower bound as it specified the type variable will always be augmented by the union-ed type.
+If intersections allow us to place an upper bound on a type variable, a union is equivalent to a lower bound as it specifies the type variable will always be augmented by the union-ed type.
 For example, `a or atom()` says the result will always include atoms plus whatever else specified by `a` (which may be an atom, `atom()` itself, or a completely disjoint type such as `integer()`).

-Elixir protocols, which is an Elixir construct equivalent to Haskell Typeclasses or Java interfaces, is another example of functionality that can be modelled exclusively with intersections.
-This is left as an exercise to the reader (or the topic of a future blog post).
+Elixir protocols, which is an Elixir construct equivalent to Haskell Typeclasses or Java interfaces, is another example of functionality that can be modelled and composed with set-theoretic types without additional semantics.
+The exact mechanism to do so is left as an exercise to the reader (or the topic of a future blog post).

 ## Enter gradual typing

 Elixir is a functional dynamic programming language.
-Existing Elixir programs are untyped which means that, a type system needs to have mechanisms to interface existing Elixir code with future statically typed Elixir code.
+Existing Elixir programs are untyped, which means that a type system needs mechanisms to interface existing Elixir code with future statically typed Elixir code.
 We can achieve this with gradual typing.

 A gradual type system is a type system that defines a `dynamic()` type.
 It is sometimes written as `?` and sometimes known as the `any` type (but I prefer to avoid `any` because it is too short and too lax in languages like TypeScript).

 In Elixir, the `dynamic()` type means the type is only known at runtime, effectively disabling static checks for that type.
-But perhaps, more interestingly, we can also place upper and lower bounds on the dynamic type using set operations.
+More interestingly, we can also place upper and lower bounds on the dynamic type using set operations.
 As we will soon learn, this will reveal interesting properties about our type system.

 It is often said that gradual typing is the best of both words.
 Perhaps ironically, that's true and false at the same time.
 If you use a gradual type system but you never use the `dynamic()` type, then it behaves exactly like a static type system.
 However, the more you use the `dynamic()` type, the fewer guarantees the type system will give you, the more the `dynamic()` type propagates through the system.
 Therefore, it is in our interest to reduce the occurrences of the `dynamic()` type as much as possible, and that's what we set out to do.